Comp card: Production

 Currently, models have many different options of creating comp cards.
 They can ask their photographer or create their own on their computers using image editing or graphics software.
 In addition, with technology's increasingly strong influence in the digital market, many printing companies have looked to the internet to facilitate the ordering process.
 Comp card printing prices can vary depending on the number of pictures used on the card, the type of paper stock used, and the general printing quality.
 Different layout styles are available or can be created.

 There are digital comp cards.
 They are easy to share and update.
 Models can send links to their modeling portfolio sites via email or social media so clients can see their latest work.
 The advantage of digital comp cards is that they are a more cost-effective option as they do not need to be printed.
-They are also better for the planet as they don't require paper and ink.
+They are also more environmentally friendly as they don't require paper and ink.

 When working for a modeling agency, usually the comp card is made by the agency itself.
 The agency selects the best photos to showcase the model's skills.
 However, freelance models make their own comp card.